Expense Sorted

 =IF(F4=0,0,(SUMIFS(Transactions!C:C,Transactions!C:C,"<0")*-1)/F4)

 Want a spreadsheet that does all this for you—runway, savings rate, and more—out of the box?
-Try our Financial Freedom Spreadsheet for a complete, automated solution.
+Our Financial Freedom Spreadsheet is a complete, automated solution that's ready to go.
+Or learn more about how financial runway helps you plan career changes and financial independence.

 Step 9: Create Visual Charts